Time limit

-A time limit or deadline is a narrow field of time, or a particular point in time, by which an objective or task must be accomplished.
-Once that time has passed, the item may be considered overdue (e.g., for work projects or school assignments).
-In the case of work assignments or projects that are not completed by the deadline, this may adversely affect the employee's performance rating.
-In the case of school assignments, essays or reports submitted after the deadline, marks or grades may be deducted from the student's assessment.
+A time limit or deadline is a fixed point in time or a bounded time interval, by which a task or objective must be completed.
+Once that time has passed, the item may be considered overdue (for example, a work project or school assignment).
+In a professional context, missing a deadline can negatively affect an employee's performance evaluation, while in education, late submissions such as essays or reports may result in grade deductions.

 In some cases, no materials can be submitted after the deadline.
-This may occur with calls for proposal, commercial tenders for bids, and application dates for universities and professional schools.
+Examples include calls for proposal, commercial tenders for bids, the handling of court cases, and application dates for universities and professional schools.
 For tests and examinations in schools, universities and job competitions, once the time limit for the test is up, the test-takers must put down their pens or pencils and hand in their test.

 In project management, deadlines are most often associated with milestones.